Skip to main content

 Advent of Code as a Lab for Fast Computing

 This year’s Advent of Code is well past the half-way mark, and I’ve been reflecting on some of the harder or more interesting problems over the last few years, and the lessons learned about making code faster, or large problems tractable.
-In case you haven’t encountered it, AoC is an annual coding competition, with a new problem every day, from December 1 through 25.
-Each day, there are two parts, and the second (usually harder) part unlocks after you solve the first part.

 Linear Programming in Go